Merseyside Development Corporation: History

 The corporation was established as part of an initiative by the future Deputy Prime Minister, Michael Heseltine, in 1981 during the First Thatcher ministry.
 Board members were directly appointed by the minister and overrode local authority planning controls to spend government money on infrastructure.
 This was a controversial measure in Labour strongholds such as East London, Merseyside and North East England.

-Actitivies undertaken by the Corporation include the Liverpool International Garden Festival in 1984, and the redevelopment of the Albert Dock complex, which included the opening of Tate Liverpool and the Merseyside Maritime Museum.
+Activities undertaken by the Corporation include the Liverpool International Garden Festival in 1984, and the redevelopment of the Albert Dock complex, which included the opening of Tate Liverpool and the Merseyside Maritime Museum.
 During its lifetime 7600000 sqft of non-housing development and 486 housing units were built.
 Around 22,155 new jobs were created and some £698m of private finance was leveraged in.
 Circa 944 acre of derelict land was reclaimed and 60 mi of new road and footpaths put in place.

 The chairman was Donald Forster, who had previously been Chairman of Warrington and Runcorn Development Corporation, and the first Chief Executive was Basil Bean, who had previously been general manager of the Northampton Development Corporation.
 The corporation was wound up in 1998.